Flexible-Artificial-Intelligence/pipelines/README.md

     - [ ] Lovasz Loss
     - [ ] Dice Loss
     - [ ] Combinations of losses

+- Post-Procsssing
+    - [ ] Correction over first and zero tokens
+    - [ ] Converting "middle" entities to the neighbors
+    - [ ] Filtering entities with lengths and confidence scores
+    - [ ] Adding some tokens to increase span's length
+    - [ ] Beam Search

 - [ ] Trainer